 Using the styles menu again you can format blocked quotes.
 Remember that only block a quote that is longer than 40 words.
-Do not ever justify both sides of your text.
+Do not ever justify both sides of your text only left justified.
 For APA7, the blocked quote is still indented on the left .5" but is double-spaced like the rest of the text.